rasmaormane/testing/content/examples/about/index.md

 ---
-title: Combined uncertainties
+title: CoMet
-summary: What are uncertainties and how to combine them?
+summary: What is CoMet toolkit and what can it be used for?
 date: 2024-19-03

 # Featured image